advis61/OracleOfDereth/README.md

 This plugin builds against .NET Framework 4.8 and uses VirindiViewService.

 Inventory data follows one path: `new Item(worldObject)` captures Decal's `WorldObject`, or `VGInventory` decodes a saved record, into an immutable `Item`. `ItemInfo` provides calculations and identification helpers; `ItemListRow` populates and caches display fields from an `Item`. `ItemList` holds those rows and manages sorting and the live identification queue.
 A new appraisal replaces the observation.
-Unknown active spells and holder levels stay explicitly unknown, and saved object IDs are never resolved against the live world.
+Unknown active spells and holder levels stay explicitly unknown, and saved calculations never resolve object IDs against the live world.
+Clicking a saved row can select a live object only when its server, owner, name, class, and icon match.

 ## License